Last Updated on: 7th October 2024, 05:46 pm

 The cave paintings of San Borjitas are the most famous of the Baja Peninsula, while the paintings of La Trinidad are closer to town and therefore an easier (and cheaper) day trip.

 When it comes to viewing any of the paintings, it doesn’t matter whether or not you have your own vehicle, as they can only visited in the company of an INAH-licensed guide.
-Arranging a tour can be quite complicated and potentially expensive – a topic we’ll cover in a separate guide.
+Arranging a tour can be quite complicated and potentially expensive – a topic you can learn more about here.

 For what it’s worth, the husband of one of the women working at this museum is one such official guide, though I ultimately went with another local guide named Salvador.